nomad-software/bfg/README.md

 # bfg
-**A fast Brainfuck interpreter written in the Go programming language.**
+**A fast Brainfuck interpreter and compiler written in the Go programming language.**

 ---